LeNPaul/full-circle/_posts/2021-05-18-moving-mountains.md

 ![Moving Mountains]({{ site.baseurl }}{{ "/assets/images/moving-mountains.jpg" }})

 Some of the best experiences of my life were travelling to places with mountains.
 Mountains fascinate me because of how enormous and ancient they are.
 Witnessing a mountain range is a humbling experience because of how indifferent they are to our problems.
-On the scale that mountains operation on, our problems are insignificant.
+On the scale that mountains operate on, our problems are insignificant.

 For this reason, the idea of moving mountains seems impossible.
 Even the notion of climbing a mountain seems almost out of reach.